v-ninliu/wechat_message_center/README.md

 This is a Web Service which provides APIs to manage WeChat messages saved in MongoDB.

+Messages could be hotel promotional message, booking confirmation message, payment success message, ect,...

+An Application (Hotel Booking Web application for example) can retrieve these message at run-time, set values (such as hotel name, price...), and send message to the user.

+In saved message record, we use keywords, placeholders to reserve places for the run-time values.

 ## Project setup
 Clone the project